 For his lifelong achievements in business and public service, he has been honored as “Man of the Year” by the Juvenile Diabetes Foundation, Chemotherapy Foundation, Friars Club Foundation, and the Park East Day School, and has helped raise millions of dollars for these organizations.
 He was the commencement speaker at the Stern School of Business of New York University.
 He served on the Board of Directors of New York Law School, Jewish Community Relations Council, Marine Corps-Law Enforcement Foundation, and Park East Synagogue.
 In the past, he served as Chairman of the World Presidents’ Organization and is currently a member of the Chief Executives’ Organization.
 He is an active philanthropist through the David and Sheila Cornstein Foundation.

-Ambassador Cornstein earned a Bachelor of Arts degree from Lafayette University and a Masters of Business Administration from New York University.
+Ambassador Cornstein earned a Bachelor of Arts degree from Lafayette College and a Masters of Business Administration from New York University.
 He and his wife, Sheila, have two children and one grandson.